Gladsaxe Municipality

 Gladsaxe Municipality (Gladsaxe Kommune) is a municipality (Danish, kommune) near Copenhagen in Region Hovedstaden on the island of Zealand (Sjælland) in eastern Denmark.
-The municipality covers an area of 25 km2, and has a total population of 70,958 (2025).
+The municipality covers an area of 25 km2, and has a total population of 71,185 (2026).
 Its mayor is Trine Græse, a member of the Social Democrats (Socialdemokraterne) political party.

 The site of its municipal council is the town of Buddinge.
 Other towns in the municipality are Gladsaxe, Bagsværd, Mørkhøj and Søborg —but town limits are not distinguishable because the towns have grown together in an urban sprawl.

 Mørkhøj, Værebro in Bagsværd and Høje-Gladsaxe are larger housing projects and home to many immigrants and being typical for many concrete highrise suburbs in Copenhagen.
 Picture of Gladsaxe Heights:

 At Gladsaxe, there is a 206.5 m guyed TV mast, which was built in 1955.
 It was the first TV transmission site in Denmark.

 Since 2014, Gladsaxe has been home to Copenhagen gem and mineral show, the largest gem and mineral show in Scandinavia.
 The show is an annual two-day event that attracts exhibitors from all around the world and an audience of thousands from Denmark and Sweden.

 Gladsaxe municipality was not merged with other municipalities by 1 January 2007 as the result of nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 Economy

-Gladsaxe municipality is home to many company headquarters, including those of Novo Nordisk, Novozymes and Scandinavian Tobacco Group and MT Højgaard.
+Gladsaxe municipality is home to many company headquarters, including those of Novo Nordisk, Novozymes, Scandinavian Tobacco Group, and MT Højgaard.